kaitlynwarhurst/COMP-3005-Final-Project/README.txt

 README:

+UNFORTUNATELY RAN OUT OF TIME TO COMPLETE_ SO ONLY MEMBER UI IMPLEMENTATION IS DONE.
+QUERIES IS COMPLETE AND HAS ALL THE QUERIES THAT WOULD BE NEEDED.

 queries.java -
 	Currently set to have default url, user and password to connect to the database- these values need to be changed if you are not using default values- can be done by just setting static variables at the top of the class